manubb/Leaflet.PixiOverlay/README.md

 - Fix a pinch zoom regression introduced in 1.8.0

 ### 1.8.0 (Apr 30, 2019)
-- Add support for redrawing the layer during flyTo animations and pinch zooms.
-(This is disabled by default.
-See `shouldRedrawOnMove` option to enable it,)
+- Add support for redrawing the layer during flyTo animations and pinch zooms (This is disabled by default.
+See `shouldRedrawOnMove` option to enable it.)
-- Both pixi.js@5 and pixi.js-legacy@5 should be supported now.
+- Both pixi.js@5 and pixi.js-legacy@5 should be supported now

 ### 1.7.0 (Mar 20, 2019)
 - Add basic support for pixi.js-legacy@5